 Positive partnerships with families are of upmost importance to us and we encourage two-way dialogue between families and staff.
 Each child's experiences are shared within their online Learning Journal, Tapestry, which is used across the Early Years.
 We hold regular stay and play sessions, so that parents and children can engage in learning together and parents are asked to tell us when their child has achieved a 'wow moment' so that they can be celebrated in nursery.

-We offer a term-time nursery.
-All children are eligible for 15 hours per week in nursery with some children being able to claim an additional 15 hours per week.
+Our nursery offer.
+Term-time sessions only.
+All children are eligible for 15 hours per week in nursery after their 3rd birthday, with some children being able to claim an additional 15 hours per week.
 Parents of children who attend 15 hours also have the option to pay for additional hours.
-Many children attend either the five morning sessions or the five afternoon sessions, but we can offer some flexibility over sessions.
-Children who are in nursery all day stay for the lunch session and can eat a school meal or bring a packed lunch.
+Many children attend either the five morning sessions or the five afternoon sessions.
+We also offer bespoke sessions with flexibility (subject to availability).
+We provide the option of a lunch session.

 If you would like to know more about teaching and learning in nursery, or for questions about admission into nursery please contact email@example.com or telephone 01702 509205.